Mesmaroth/Duckdeploy/README.md

 **TO-DO:**
 - duckdeploy Bash script

-# Windows
+# Powershell
 **Usage:**
 duckdeploy

-**Or:** duckdeploy -script [file] -drive [letter] -eject [y/n]
+**Or:** duckdeploy -file [file] -drive [letter] -eject [y/n]
 - `h`: display help
-- `script`: The ducky script, this must be in the same path as this script.
+- `-f`,`file`: The ducky script, this must be in the same path as this script.
-- `drive`: The letter of the drive the payload would be deployed to
+- `-d`,`drive`: The letter of the drive the payload would be deployed to
-- `eject`: Wether or not you want the drive to be ejected for you after this script is finished.
+- `-e`,`eject`: Wether or not you want the drive to be ejected for you after this script is finished.
 Default: No

+Tip: If your system does not allow execution of powershell scripts you try the following: `PS>powershell -ep bypass .\duckdeploy.ps1`

 Example: